sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 3. Click **Yes** to confirm.

-    Your cluster status changes to "Stopping in progress" and then to "Stopped".
-You should see the following messages in the "Event History":
+4. Your cluster status changes to "Stopping in progress" and then to "Stopped".

-    <pre>Billing stopped, the cluster and its infrastructure have been terminated
-11/6/2017, 12:46:48 PM
-Infrastructure successfully stopped
-11/6/2017, 12:46:47 PM
-Infrastructure is now stopping
-11/6/2017, 12:43:58 PM
-Ambari cluster stopped
-11/6/2017, 12:43:52 PM
-Ambari services have been stopped.
-11/6/2017, 12:43:49 PM
-Stopping Ambari services.
-11/6/2017, 12:42:14 PM
-Stopping Ambari cluster
-11/6/2017, 12:42:10 PM
-Cluster infrastructure stop requested
-11/6/2017, 12:42:06 PM</pre>

 Once stopping the infrastructure has completed, you will see a **Start** option to restart your cluster.

+When a cluster is in the "stopped" state, you are not charged for the VMs, but you are charged for external storage.

 ### Restart Cluster